diegomvd/sustainable-agricultural-strategy/README.md

 # sustainable-agricultural-strategy

 This project contains python scripts used to explore a spatially implicit dynamical model of the coupled evolution of a human population and their environment as a function of agricultural land use planning.
-The model and its analysis is featured in an article you can find in https://www.biorxiv.org/content/10.1101/2020.07.27.222422v1.
+The model and its analysis are featured in an article you can find in https://www.biorxiv.org/content/10.1101/2020.07.27.222422v1.

 Two dimensions of agricultural land use planning are considered: expansion and intensification.
 Each one is controlled by a different parameter in a way that all the strategies laying in the 2D expansion-intensification plane can be explored.